 \section{Evolution of single vortex}

-In order to know how vortices evolve with time, we need to solve the GPE (\ref{GPE}) with proper initial conditions and period boundary condition \cite{Koplik:1993}.
+To know how vortices evolve with time, we need to solve the GPE (\ref{GPE}) with proper initial conditions and period boundary condition \cite{Koplik:1993}.
 We choose the following initial value for the classical field,

 which represents an array of vortices or rotating fields as shown in Fig. \ref{fig:grid} for $N_0=3$.
 In Eq. (\ref{initial-vortex-array}), $g(\eta)$ stands for an amplitude function satisfying $g(0)=0$ and $g(\eta\rightarrow\infty) \rightarrow 1$, $\phi(\mathbf{r})$ is the polar angle of $\mathbf{r}$, and $2N_0$ is the number of blocks in one dimension.
 Each vortex is localized at the center position of each block $\mathbf{r}_{nk} = (n+1/2) A \mathbf{e}_x + (k+1/2) A \mathbf{e}_y $ ($A$ is the side length of the block) and carries a local OAM with respect to the center with the winding number $s_{nk}=|s|(-1)^{n+k}$.
 The winding numbers of neighboring vortices are opposite in sign but have the same absolute value which are represented by different colors in the figure.
-From the symmetry of the configuration, it can be easily checked that the periodic condition is satisfied by (\ref{initial-vortex-array}) at boundaries $x=\pm A$ and $y=\pm A$.
+From the symmetry of the configuration, it can be easily checked that the periodic condition is satisfied by Eq. \eqref{initial-vortex-array} at boundaries $x=\pm A$ and $y=\pm A$.
 The gradient of the field does not have such a periodic feature for finite $N_0$, but the difference between gradients at two corresponding points on the boundary can be suppressed significantly by increasing $N_0$.
 With $N_0 \ge 3$, the difference in gradients is negligible.